Thread Veins & Rosacea

 - May be due to genetic predispositions.

-- Can result in many deeply embedded small lesions.
+- It can result in many deeply embedded small lesions.

 - Inflammation (swollen or dry) dependant on severity and skin condition.

 - Also known as Tuzhilin’s “red drops”, senile hemangiomas, Campbell de Morgan spots, and scrotal angiokeratomas Fordyce-Satton.

-- These are blood spots which become trapped within the skin.
+- These are blood spots that become trapped within the skin.

 - Usually round and typically 1-3mm in diameter.